personal growth and travel blog on my canvas homepage banner image

 The Travel Hub hostel was full of Pakistanis and Indians.
 And their presence colored my first few days in Malaysia.

-Where to stay in Kuala Lumpur: Insider Tip: Travel Hub Guesthouse is a good hostel.
+Where to stay in Kuala Lumpur, Insider Tip: Travel Hub Guesthouse is a good hostel.
 I loved it for its location near the bus station, local MRT, Chinatown, and other important places.
 I stayed both in a private room and in a female dorm in the hostel.
 The rooms were clean, we had big lockers to keep our stuff, water was available in the kitchen, breakfast was nice and had lots of fresh fruits, and wifi worked well.

 Late check-in and check-outs are available.
 There is a nice bar at the top of the hostel from where you get amazing panoramic views of the city.
 I also got 360 views from my top bed in the dorm room.
 I definitely recommend Travel Hub Guesthouse to those who are new to the busy Kuala Lumpur.
 As an Indian traveler, I felt that the Indian and Pakistani staff was a bit too over-friendly.
 The guys flirted all the time.
 But I ignored all of that and stayed at the hostel twice.
-Perfect location to access local food.
+Perfect location to access local Malaysian food.

 Go here to see the photos and the prices of Travel Hub.